rust-lang/rfcs/text/0000-offset_of.md

     time) would otherwise be hard-coded, so in some cases it may reduce the risk of a compatibility hazard.

+2. Similarly, this reduces the amount of dynamism that a Rust implementation could use for `repr(Rust)` types.

+    For example, it forbids a Rust implementation from varying field offsets of `repr(Rust)` types between executions of the same compiled program (for example, by way of interpretation or code modification), unless it also performs modifications to adjust the result of `offset_of!` (and recompute the values of derived constants, and regenerate relevant code, ...).

-2. This is a feature most code won't need to use, and it may be confusing to users unfamiliar with low level programming.
+3. This is a feature most code won't need to use, and it may be confusing to users unfamiliar with low level programming.

 # Rationale and alternatives